Bank-Builder/temporal_journey/docker-compose/README.md

  - data fixes which will only be applied to the microservice db (as they'll be replicated to CANONICAL_DB) under ms folder and prefixed with D
  - publications which will only be applied to the microservice db (as we don't want CANONICAL_DB publishing data out) under ms folder and prefixed with P

- :question: TODO wonder if we need the P can they not just run as D scripts .. remember publication scripts must only run on ms level same as data

 **FICA API**
 ```bash
 .